jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/5_Physical_Collet.typ

 Since the load is applied from below through pressure force, no constraint forces are expected, enabling uniformly distributed and precise load application.
 However, to effectively introduce tension loads, a sufficiently strong adhesive connection between the air cushions and the wing is required.
 Additionally, both the air cushion and the adhesive ends must have sufficient stiffness properties to correctly transfer the loads.
 The modeling effort within the framework of #gls("fem") is simplified by using air cushions.
-The uniformly distributed surface load generated by the air cushions can be represented in the FE model without great difficulties, increasing the efficiency and accuracy of simulation-supported analyses.
+The uniformly distributed surface load generated by the air cushions can be represented in the #gls("fem") model without great difficulties, increasing the efficiency and accuracy of simulation-supported analyses.

 In summary, while the costs for implementing the air cushion system are not yet fully known at this time, they are estimated to be comparable to the costs for collets and pads with cylinders.
 The reason for this is that even if the air cushions can be obtained inexpensively, cylinders are still needed to apply pressure force.
 This, together with the described advantages regarding reusability, safety, reproducibility, and the innovative approach to load introduction, makes air cushions a promising option for future applications in load distribution.

+// ---------------------------- cylinder and pad ---------------------------- //
 #hor_Line("Assessment: Cylinder with Pad")
 The procedure with pads and cylinders represents an established method for load introduction that differs little from the use of air cushions with cylinders in terms of handling and achieved results.
 Achieving high load distribution quality also requires a correspondingly large number of #gls("lie") here, which can increase costs.